PatrickTheGamerz/ORANGETALE/README.md

     }
     if (target === "sans" && !sansTextDone) {
       clearTypewriter("sans");
+      clearSansAutoAdvanceTimer();
       sansDialogueBox.textContent = sansTextFull;
       sansTextDone = true;
       sansTextStartTime = performance.now();
+      // When skipping, we still respect punctuation: but our auto-advance timer
+      // is already handled in typeText when length is reached,
+      // so we don't need to do anything extra here.
     }
   }